-- Eye mask (OK, this one didn’t make everyone’s list, but those who use it say it really helps them sleep on planes).
+- Eye mask (OK, this one didn’t make everyone’s list, but those who use eye masks say they really help them sleep on planes).

-Tip: Some airlines sell pillows and blankets for around $10 but you’ll find a ton online, maybe even better or cheaper (or both).
+Tip: Some airlines sell pillows and blankets (for around $10) but feel free to bring your own.
 Don’t want to carry a blanket?
 Take a sweater or jacket on board; planes do get chilly.

 6. The socks